-This esteemed category has been presented to its winners since 1968 – and this year, another five films have been selected for their outstanding sound design.
+This esteemed category has been presented to its winners since 1968 – and this year, it was Bohemian Rhapsody that picked up the award for outstanding sound design.

-With Bohemian Rhapsody, First Man, Mission: Impossible – Fallout, A Star Is Born and A Quiet Place all competing for the top spot, 2019's ceremony is already proving to be an exciting event.
+It was competing with First Man, Mission: Impossible – Fallout, A Star Is Born and A Quiet Place.